 Halifax Clarity Credit Card Review

-As cash withdrawals start accruing interest charges immediately—that is, there is no interest-free grace period—we recommend going online as soon as possible after a cash advance to pay off your full balance.
+While it's generally good to avoid withdrawing cash on a credit card due to expense, the Halifax Clarity charges relatively low interest rates on cash withdrawals for any unavoidable withdrawals.
+Just try to pay back any withdrawals immediately, because cash withdrawals start accruing interest charges immediately—that is, there is no interest-free grace period.
+If you have to withdraw cash, we recommend going online as soon as possible after a cash advance to pay off your full balance, in order to minimize interest charges.
 The Halifax Clarity card charges the same rate for cash withdrawals as it does for purchases: 18.9% APR, variable.

 Why You Should Pay Back Cash Withdrawals ASAP

 Cash withdrawals are treated differently than purchases, when it comes to interest charges.
 While purchases are given a grace period (that is, you won't pay any interest if you pay off in full before your next due date), cash withdrawals accumulate interest from the day you withdraw the cash until the day you pay off the cash balance.
 To give you an idea of these potential charges, the table below shows what you interest you'd pay on cash withdrawals of £100, £500 and £1,000, when you pay 30 and 60 days after the original withdrawal (assuming an 18.9% APR).

 Estimated Interest Charges on Cash Withdrawals

 |Outstanding 1 Month||Outstanding 2 Months||Outstanding 3 Months|